 Are event handlers added by other scripts capturing and blocking the propagation of events?

 Sometimes event handlers added by other scripts will capture and block the propagation of events, preventing Hotjar from receiving them.
 To capture click data, Hotjar needs to be able to receive mouse-down events.

 Common sources of this problem are event handlers that use event.stopPropagation(); or jQuery event handlers which return false, which triggers this same event.stopPropagation(); behavior.

 We recommend reaching out to your web development team to see if they can remove or fix event-blocking scripts on your site.

 Why does my heatmap seem to be missing some user sessions?

 Heatmap data can be captured when the Hotjar Tracking Code is correctly installed and session capture settings for your site are configured as intended.
-Hotjar should capture sessions for the majority of your site's visitors within your Observe plan's daily session limits.
-Aside from your plan's daily session limits, other variables affect user session capturing.
+Hotjar should capture sessions for the majority of your site's visitors within your Observe plan's session limits.
+Aside from your plan's session limits, other variables affect user session capturing.
 These include a user's specific browser settings, any extensions installed by users that block Hotjar, and security or technical restrictions limiting Hotjar's access.

 To help you understand why Hotjar might not capture all your site's visitors, see our article Does Hotjar Track All Your Users?